floweredscarf/su25/labs/lab01/index.md

 uploaded and ready for you to pull again next time.

 {: .task}
-> **Task**: Follow the instructions (again!) in the [Submitting to Gradescope section of the Assignment Workflow guide](../../guides/assignment-workflow.md#submitting-to-gradescope) to submit to Gradescope.
+> **Task**: Follow the instructions (again!) in the [Submitting to Gradescope section of the Assignment Workflow guide](../../resources/assignment-workflow/#submitting-to-gradescope) to submit to Gradescope.
 This time, you should receive a full score on the lab.
+Your score on Gradescope is your final score.

 ## Deliverables

-As a reminder, this assignment has an [FAQ page](faq.md).
+As a reminder, this assignment has an [FAQ page](faq).
 There are two required files, all inside the `lab01` directory:

 `magic_word.txt`